10. S3 classes#

 Example 10.1

-Let us consider two identical objects equipped with different class attributes.
+Let’s equip two identical objects with different class attributes.

 xt <- structure(123, class="POSIXct") # POSIX calendar time